jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 I hear that familiar groan
 of the pine boards as I step onto the porch,
 see the centuries old straight-back rockers

 where the men would sit in the evenings
 after a day in the fields with their rifles
 cocked and laid across their laps like freedom

 as they sipped the latest batch of family moonshine
 waiting for the stray deer to wander
 through their land or the unwelcomed stranger

 begging food and shelter for the night.
 I duck through the front door,
 bowed like a monk entering sacred ground,

 to find myself in the mud room
 where they shed their boots and overalls,
 before bowing again to enter the living room

 where the floors sway like the surface
 of a pond in a windstorm, and couches
 and chairs drift like abandoned boats.
 Then I enter

 the kitchen, see an old electric range
 wedged next to the wood stove
 where the women rose early to prepare

 the biscuits, eggs and bacon and stayed up late
 skinning and gutting the kill of the day.
 Next, I follow a low ceilinged, narrow staircase

 to the second floor with its three rooms,
 each just barely large enough for a bed,
 a dresser and a urine jug-- life's essentials.

 When I look into the master bedroom mirror
 with its age spots, blemishes, and distortions,
 I see nothing more than a blank

 slate chalk board in a one room schoolhouse
 where their ghosts rehearse the abc's
-of their dreams in crude, tortured letters,
+of dreams in crude, tortured letters,

-striving for that elusive perfection that evaded
+striving for the perfection that eluded
-them in life, telling me this is my endowment.
+them in life, telling me this is my endowment,
+this is the only place I can call home.

 ***
 ***